 Service Area Challenge Actions to address Roads, Transport and Stormwater Increasing demand to address backlogs, undertake maintenance and repair, for infrastructure upgrades and new infrastructure, and not sufficient resources to address all needs and demands.
 Prioritise projects and accept that not all needs and demands will be met in the short term and will be effected incrementally as budgets permit.
 Staff shortages and resignations / retirements are continuing to impact operations.
 The department is in the process of reviewing its organogram and places a lot of effort into recruitment.
 Depots and Plants: Disciplinary Issues.
 The department is continuously addressing the items with counselling sessions and disciplinary processes.
-Water and Wastewater Services Impact of Loadshedding on water and wastewater infrastructure.
-Due to the continuous interruption of electricity supply because of loadshedding, the water and wastewater infrastructure was not designed to operate in such conditions. \$ Standby generators are used where possible.
+Water and Wastewater Services Due to the continuous interruption of electricity supply because of loadshedding, the water and wastewater infrastructure was not designed to operate in such conditions. \$ Standby generators are used where possible.
 Infrastructure Vandalism: Vandalism of water and wastewater infrastructure is a challenge.
-It is The municipality is investigating the safeguarding of critical infrastructure, but it remains a challenge due to budget constraints.
+There is an increase in vandalism cases during loadshedding.
+The municipality is investigating the safeguarding of critical infrastructure, but it remains a challenge due to budget constraints.